-The multiple choice test is aligned to the standard rather than a specific job role that the apprentice may be doing.
+The multiple choice test is aligned to the Standard rather than a specific job role that the apprentice may be doing.
 The questions have been written to reflect the gas network operative role as a whole and are not focussed on specific plant, machinery, or employer-specific processes.

-In readiness for end-point assessment, the apprentice should complete a sample test, which is included as an Annex to this specification.
+In readiness for end-point assessment, the apprentice should complete a sample test, which is included in Section 7 in this Specification.
 This should be undertaken in advance of the multiple choice test, with enough time to mark the assessment, and provide feedback to learners.